 It’s typical for recreational athletes to have an attitude of “well I run so I don’t have to take the stairs” and thus after the workout is done, the day is spend lazily lounging and snacking.
 On days where you are doing moderate training sessions, plan some extra non-training activity.
 For days after longer runs and bikes, make sure you have activities that are going to keep you off the couch and moving about.

-Improving body composition can also help your struggle to lose body fat.
-Strength training to improve your lean body mass will improve your metabolism and make you burn more calories all of the time.
+Improving Healthy Body composition can also help your struggle to lose Healthy Body fat.
+Strength training to improve your lean Healthy Body mass will improve your metabolism and make you burn more calories all of the time.

 Vegetables are you friends